-- being Native American or African American
+- being Native American

 - being female

 - being exposed to silica dust and organic solvents

 High blood pressure may be caused by kidney changes from sclerosis.
-Blood tests like antibody testing, rheumatoid factor, and sedimentation rate may be done.
-Other diagnostic tests can include:
+Your doctor may order blood tests like antibody testing, rheumatoid factor, and sedimentation rate.

-- chest X-ray
+- a chest X-ray

-- computed tomography (CT) scan of the lungs
+- a CT scan of the lungs

 - skin biopsies